NorthChild/PHP_Rock-Paper-Scissors_with-user-validation/README.md

 credit to https://github.com/nostalgic-css/NES.css, their CSS framework is awesome, really appreciate the work they've put on this.

-not ment for small screens.
+not meant for small screens.